 ePrivacy and GPDR Cookie Consent by Cookie Consent Skip to main content

-The Channels / WhatsApp tab in Meiro lets you send personalized WhatsApp messages to targeted customer segments using pre-approved templates and dynamic data from customer profiles.
+The Channels / WhatsApp tab in Meiro lets you send personalised WhatsApp messages to targeted customer segments using pre-approved templates and dynamic data from customer profiles.

 This guide walks you through the full process of creating and launching a WhatsApp campaign — from setting up the content to choosing your audience and scheduling delivery.